kilfour/QuickMGenerate/README.md

 it is good to know what *exactly* is going on.

-This section is still being worked on, more information will follow.
+**Note:** This section is still being worked on, more information will follow.